renegoldschmid/tlt-cloud-solution/README.md

 ## Publishing

-The latest stable version (currently v0.4) is published at [tlt-cloud-solution.netlify.app](https://tlt-cloud-solution.netlify.app)
+The latest stable version (currently v1.0) is published at [tlt-cloud-solution.netlify.app](https://tlt-cloud-solution.netlify.app)

-## Lookout for v0.5
+## Lookout for v1.1

-Version 0.5 will include the following features:
+Version 1.1 will include the following features:

-- Image Export
 - Inspector Menu
-- New UI for the Menu Bar
+- Custom Perimeters for each entity-type